nausicaan/platypus/README.md

-# Platypus: A WordPress Plugin Update Checker
+# Platypus: A WordPress plugin update search tool

 Runs the standard `wp plugin list --update=available` command as well as some custom searches to grab those hard to find plugin updates.